My easy Crock Pot Marinara Sauce recipe is perfect for busy winter days!

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #thetalkofthetable #CollectiveBias The following content is intended for readers who are 21 or older.

-So I’m hoping off the all things Thanksgiving train to help you out with some of those busy days surrounding Thanksgiving and the upcoming winter season.
+I’m hoping off the all things Thanksgiving train to help you out with some of those busy days surrounding Thanksgiving and the upcoming winter season.
 I don’t know about you, but it can be hard to get a quick meal on the table all those days that AREN’T the holiday.

 Enter my Crock Pot Marinara Sauce recipe.

-You just throw canned tomatoes, onions and spices in the Crock Pot in the morning and let it simmer all day.
+You just throw canned tomatoes, onions and spices in the Crock Pot or slow cooker in the morning and let it simmer all day.
 I even add some “hidden” veggies like a carrot.
 It gets chopped up really fine and you don’t even notice it.
 It does add some nice flavor and natural sweetness to the meal though.

 When you get home you can leave the sauce chunky, or use an immersion blender to puree until smooth.